Sep 5, 2022

 *this blog is written for employers but it can also help you prepare for your product marketing manager interview

-Take a look at: Why should B2B tech companies create a dedicated product marketing function?
+Not sure if you need a product marketing manager?
+Why should B2B tech companies create a dedicated product marketing function?

 Because product marketing responsibilities vary, this opening question helps gauge the candidates’ perception of the important factors of product marketing and their experience early on.